zaksabeast/PokemonRNGGuides/guides/HeartGold and SoulSilver/Egg.md

 - Use the Magikarp Coin to advance the RNG by 1.
 - Fire up the Happiness App (whether it's loaded or used) – it advances the RNG 2 times the number of Pokémon on your team.
-- Rejecting the collection of the egg advances the RNG by 1.
+- Calling Youngster Joey (available Route 30) advances the RNG by 2.

 Don't forget to save your game in front of the old man.